Greensboro Premises Liability Lawyer

 Have you been hurt in a slip and fall at a business in Greensboro, North Carolina?
 Been bit by a dog on someone’s property?
 Fell off the porch at a rental home when the railing broke?
 Injuries like these all relate to North Carolina’s premises liability laws, which help injury victims obtain compensation from negligent property owners.

-If you or a loved one has been hurt on someone else’s property, Auger & Auger can provide a premises liability lawyer in Greensboro to represent your case.
+If you or a loved one has been hurt on someone else’s property, Auger & Auger Accident and Injury Lawyers can provide a premises liability lawyer in Greensboro to represent your case.
 We help injured clients pursue compensation for their hospital bills, lost wages, pain, and suffering, and other losses they have experienced.

 Premises liability refers to a group of laws that hold property owners responsible for injuries that their negligence causes.

 - Getting violently assaulted because of negligent security